cg354/docs/docs/R/useful_R.md

 	sum(a > 70)
 	[1] 2

-##colSums gives you the sum of the columns in your dataframe
+##colSums gives you the sum of the columns in your matrix or dataframe

 	#in this example
-	#make random vector and put it in a 4 x 25 matrix and find the sums of the columns of the datframe
+	#make random vector and put it in a 4 x 25 matrix and find the sums of the columns
 	set.seed(123)
 	b <- rnorm(100)
 	c <- matrix(b, nrow = 25, ncol =4)